 Our 22,600 engineers, scientists, software developers, technologists, and consultants live to solve problems that matter.
 We’re proud of the diversity throughout our organization, from our most junior ranks to our board of directors and leadership team.

-Steve Soules is an executive vice president who is responsible for leading a team of experts representing our command, control, communications, computers, intelligence, surveillance and reconnaissance services (C4ISR), which supports the U.S. Navy and Marine Corps.
+Steve Soules leads a team of experts representing our command, control, communications, computers, intelligence, surveillance and reconnaissance services (C4ISR), which supports the U.S. Navy and Marine Corps.
 Steve also serves as the local general manager for our western region offices, including San Diego, Seattle, and San Francisco.

 With more than 30 years of experience conducting research and analysis in the U.S. Navy, Joint Staff, and Office of the Secretary of Defense, Steve is a recognized leader in capability-based assessments and architecture analysis.